Sonata-Princeton/SONATA-DEV/sonata/tutorial/Part-1/README.md

 This query operates over packet fields, `tcp.flags` and `ipv4.dstIP`.

 ### Plan 1: Execute all dataflow operators in user-space
-We will first consider the partitioning plan where all the data flow operators are executed in user space.
+We will first consider the partitioning plan where all the dataflow operators are executed in user space.
 Thus, the portion of the query that needs to be executed in the data plane is shown below:
 ```python
 Q = PacketStream(qid)